Jungledyret Hugo: Films

-The Jungle Dog is a small jungle bush dog pup that Hugo and Rita encounter in the third movie.
+The Jungle Dog is a small bush dog that Hugo and Rita encounter in the third film.
 Rita discovers the pup when she hides in a hollow log near the Jungle Dog's nest area.
 The pup mistakes Rita for its mother, and Rita (presuming the pup was abandoned by its real mother) takes it under her wing.
-Before the movie's release, some fans mistook the pup to be Hugo and Rita's child.
+Before the film's release, some fans mistook the pup to be Hugo and Rita's child.